gjc/gjc.github.io/Info.md

 **By Rail**: There are also (less frequent) Scotrail services between [Edinburgh Waverley and Brunstane Station](https://www.thetrainline.com/train-times/brunstane-to-edinburgh-waverley)(which itself is a 20 minute walk from the venue).

 **By Taxi**: There are a number of local taxi operators in Portobello, Edinburgh and the nearby area.

+Central Taxis: 	0131 229 2468

+Capital Cars: 0131 777 7777

+There is also a taxi rank on Portobello High Street.

 <p style="text-align:center;"><img src="assets/img/accommodation.png" alt="accom"></p>

+We are staying at:

+There are also a number of hotels near the venue.
 Portobello itself offers a number of hotels and guest houses to suit a range of different budgets.
 A few examples of hotels nearby are:

 [<b>Best Western</b>](https://www.bestwestern.co.uk/hotels/best-western-kings-manor-hotel-83448?utm_source=google_places&utm_medium=organic&utm_campaign=Best_Western_Kings_Manor_Hotel)